DouniaBK/Welcome-to-Algeria/README.md

  ### Video Background:

- The dramatic video background is set on autoplay looped and muted.
-It is a daring design choice meant to immerse the user in the desert and spark a sense of adventure and wonder in them.
-The idea behind this particular video background is that the user is sitting in that moving vehicle looking ahead at this extraordinary Mars-like scene, envisioning the exploration journey they are about to embark in and chooses to play start.
-It is also used as a marketing hook, letting this scene draw the client in.
-The clean minimalistic design helps to not distract the user from booking the roatrip package.
-As the user gradually recieves more information, the video -background is still there as a constant reminder of what awaits them once they choose to book the trip.
+ * The dramatic video background is set on autoplay looped and muted.
+It is a daring design choice meant to immerse the user in the desert to impresse and spark a sense of adventure in them.
+ * this particular video background gives the feeling to the user that they are sitting in that moving vehicle looking ahead at this extraordinary Mars-like scene, envisioning the exploration journey they are about to embark in and chooses to play start.
+ * the background is also used as a marketing hook, letting the dramatic scene draw the client in.
+ * The clean minimalistic encourages the user to ask for more information and eventually booking the roatrip package.
+ * As the user gradually recieves more information about the roadtrip, the video background is paused up until the user is ready to contact the agency to book the trip.

 ### Colors